-The Board of Directors of the Jefferson County Appraisal District is comprised of five members who are elected by the governing bodies of the taxing entities within the District.
+The Board of Directors of the Jefferson Central Appraisal District is comprised of five members who are elected by the governing bodies of the taxing entities within the District.
 The County Tax Assessor-Collector serves as a nonvoting director if that person is not appointed to serve as a voting director.

 The members of the Board of Directors for the current term of office are:

 The Board of Directors oversees the activities of the Appraisal District.
 They do not appraise property or make decisions that affect the appraisal records; instead, they select the Chief Appraiser, adopt the budget, appoint the Appraisal Review Board officers, and make sure the District follows policies and procedures set by law.